macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db1.rst.txt

 * For a local MySQL database, you have not started the MySQL server.

-Conclusion
+Summary
 ----------
-This has been a basic introduction to getting started with Flask-SQLAlchemy and databases in Flask.
-The first step is to make sure you are able to connect successfully to the database you want to use.
+This has been a basic introduction to *getting started* with Flask-SQLAlchemy and databases in Flask.
+The first step is to make sure you are able to **connect** successfully to the database you want to use.

+A successful connection depends on **which type of SQL system** your database was built in.
+In this chapter, SQLite and MySQL are covered.
+PostgreSQL is another popular option but not covered here.

-Creating a database from scratch will not be covered here.
+Creating a database from scratch is not covered here.

-You have not done any **reading from** or **writing to** the database yet.
-That comes next, in the following chapters.
+The following two chapters cover **reading from** or **writing to** the database.

 .